 Also note, if you are thinking about “taking a Torqeedo with you” that lithium batteries of this size absolutely cannot be flown in passenger baggage (neither in hold nor as carry-on).

 If you contact us you will be able to speak to somebody who has actually used a Torqeedo on the water, and can give genuine, useful (realistic!) advice about battery life, range, and whether your particular boat is suited to electric drive.
 If you are told the battery lasts 10 hours and the motor is equivalent to a 5hp petrol put the phone down – they either don’t understand the product or are lying!

-We usually have stock: come and see a 1003, or 1103 (from March 2019), or the rival Epropulsion Spirit, talk about them, touch them, and so on – then make a decision and take one away the same day if you want to!
+We usually have stock: come and see a 1003, or 1103 (now available), or the rival Epropulsion Spirit, talk about them, touch them, and so on – then make a decision and take one away the same day if you want to!
 Contact us to arrange a time/date:

 Mobile – 07768 600595

 Tel – 0800 999 2535 (FREE from UK landlines)

 (1) From mid-2015 the Torqeedo 1003 has been supplied with a battery that charges much faster, with the standard mains charger supplied.
 This is a really significant improvement: for the 532Wh battery it’s halved the charging time to 7hrs instead of 14.
 (And the newest 915Wh battery takes about 10hrs with this charger.)

 (2) The 2015-onward model also ships with a USB adapter which means you can use the Torqeedo battery as a supply for your phone, camera, navigation light, etc whilst on the move.
 It’s a very simple, innocuous looking thing but cannot be retro-fitted to older batteries.